Making an MTB loop on Skiddaw, a mountain in the northern Lake District.

 Soon after it happened, I was able to get back on the saddle.
 Happy me!

 They either found it inspiring or weird.
-But, there were a few runners just in shorts and T-shirts - I thought they were more exotic than a biker; yet, I didn't see anybody taking photos of them.
+Yet, there were a few runners just in shorts and T-shirts.
+I thought they were more exotic than a biker; but I didn't see anybody taking photos of them.
 Each to their own, I guess.
-Speaking of people, I am used from Scotland to greet fellow users of the trails.
+Speaking of other folks, I am used from Scotland to greet fellow users of the trails.
 But here, very little said hi back.
-Maybe it is because the Lake District is more crowded, or people just don't do that here.
+Maybe it is because the Lake District is more crowded, or people simply don't do that here.
 Either way, I felt a bit foreign.

 My initial plan was to get up and down Skiddaw, and then cycle around it.
 However, as I went down differently than planned, I took the loop from the other side than I intended.
-And just like that, I ended on a what turned out to be fantastic singletrack, an absolute joy to cycle through.
-Even though it started snowing on a bit exposed portion.
+Just like that, I ended on a what turned out to be fantastic singletrack, an absolute joy to cycle through, even though it started snowing on a bit exposed portion.

 The wintry shower was nothing compared to the hail and wind I experienced earlier, so I kept enjoying the trail and all its surroundings.

 Somewhere half-way, I started hearing a concerning noise coming from the back of the bike.
 I stopped to have a look and noticed that the tyre began to rub the frame.
 It was because two nipples (the things that attach the wheel's rim to the spokes) didn't survive the cold and rocks, and snapped.
-"Maintenance intermezzo, here we go," I started truing the wheel, so I could resume the ride.
+"Maintenance intermission, here we go," I started truing the wheel so that I could resume the ride.
 The right timing for another snow shower?
-Oh, you bet!
+You bet!

 Once the wheel was in decent shape to keep going, I took it slowly and moved forward.
 The trail leads to the Skiddaw House, the highest hostel in England.
 One of the most remote ones, too, as the nearest public road is over five km away.